Last Updated on May 17, 2023 by Matt

 Safety features

-The line between a performance and a safety feature is quite thin, as many features overlap between the two categories.
-Nevertheless, any feature that contributes to a safer ride, be it ride control, visibility, or general protection, is a safety feature.
+Any feature that contributes to a safer ride, be it ride control, visibility, or general protection, is a safety feature.

 Brakes

-The bad news is that you can’t do anything about this before buying the scooter.
-That’s why it’s important to regularly maintain the brakes, adjust them, and replace some parts if you notice they are worn off.
+It’s important to regularly maintain the brakes, adjust them, and replace some parts if you notice they are worn off.
 Unreliable brakes are the major reason for scooter accidents, which should be a bigger concern if you are a high-speed rider.

 Mechanical brakes include: